+86 1510-529-7925 [email protected]

 The lens hood does a good job with flaring.
 I have no images with flaring in it.

 So who is this lens for?
-I would say event shooters, sports shooters who cannot afford the insanely expensive Nikon gear and maybe wedding shooters if you are shooting from the back of the church.
+I would say event shooters, sports shooters who cannot afford the insanely expensive Nikon gear, and maybe wedding shooters if you are shooting from the back of the church.
 As for wildlife and bird photographers, sorry.
 I cannot help you out, as I have no idea what you require from a lens.
 But I would recommend buying this lens if you need to get to the 600mm range.
 I have never once been sorry that I bought this lens, and if you buy it, I am pretty sure you will feel the same way.
 But if you hand hold this lens like I do then your back and your shoulders may curse you.
 Fair warning.

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review